An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers: Numerical Verification

 \subsection{Effect of boundary and force conditions}

 We proceed with the assessment of the capabilities of Q-FEM by considering linear finite element discretization of the problem in a slightly generalized form $u''(x) + b(x) = 0$ using a variety of boundary conditions.
 The grid and the coefficients are taken to be uniform in the examples shown in this section.
 Convergence criterion used for the global cost function is $\hat{C}_p \leq 0.5\times10^{-5}$.

 Figure~\ref{lowQubitLinearExamples}a-b shows the results when the boundary conditions are set to $u(0) = 1$ and $u(1) = 0$, and the forcing function is taken as $b(x)=x^2$.
-The penalty method is used to implement the non-zero Dirichlet boundary condition as discussed in Section~\ref{sec:other_boundary_conditions} and for this example the penalty parameter used is $P=100$.
+The penalty method is used to implement the non-zero Dirichlet boundary condition as discussed in Section~\ref{sec:other_boundary_conditions} and for this example, the penalty parameter used is $P=100$.
 The comparison of the normalized solution field obtained by Q-FEM and the classical FEM for $n=3$ and $n=4$ cases are shown in Fig.~\ref{lowQubitLinearExamples}a.
 Q-FEM results are obtained by setting ansatz layer depth to 2 and 4 for $n=3$ and $n=4$, respectively.
 We note that the 3-qubit and 4-qubit results do not overlap due to the normalization with respect to the Euclidian norm of the solution vector.
-Each Q-FEM simulation was repeated 25 times with random initial conditions using Ansatz 1, and 100\% of these repeat runs resulted in convergence for 3-qubit, whereas the convergence probability was 92\% for the 4-qubit example.
-Figure~\ref{lowQubitLinearExamples}b shows typical convergence behavior of Q-FEM with Ansatz 1, where the 3-qubit and 4-qubit simulations converged with 75 and 128 iterations, respectively.
-The convergence behavior of this example is substantially more regular, exhibiting less oscillations and rapid initial convergence compared with Fig.~\ref{fig:ansatzes_results}, while the average number of iterations to convergence is similar.
+Each Q-FEM simulation was repeated 25 times with random initial parameters using Ansatz 1, and 100\% of these repeat runs resulted in convergence for 3-qubit.
+In contrast, the convergence probability was 92\% for the 4-qubit example.
+Figure~\ref{lowQubitLinearExamples}b shows the typical convergence behavior of Q-FEM with Ansatz 1, where the 3-qubit and 4-qubit simulations converged with 75 and 128 iterations, respectively.
+The convergence behavior of this example is substantially more regular, exhibiting fewer oscillations and rapid initial convergence compared with Fig.~\ref{fig:ansatzes_results}, while the average number of iterations to convergence is similar.
 This observation points to the influence of the boundary condition on the topology of the cost function.
 We further note that the condition number of the stiffness matrix for the current example (that uses the penalty method to impose non-homogeneous Dirichlet boundary condition) is higher than that for the case with homogeneous Dirichlet boundary conditions reported in Fig.~\ref{fig:ansatzes_results}.